zac7777/Entropy/Entropy/Core Concepts/Attachments.md

 Items can be modified with the use of attachments, but only certain characters know how to apply them.
-Attachments tend to only be usable on one type of weapon.
+Attachments tend to only be usable on one set of items.

 ## Attachment sets
 [[Pistol Attachments]]